thegenemyers/FASTK/README.md

 void       Free_Histogram(Histogram *H);
 ```
 <code>Load\_Histogram</code> opens the FastK histogram at path name <code>name</code>
-adding the <code>.hist</code> extension if it is not present.
+adding the .hist extension if it is not present.
 It returns a pointer to a
 newly allocated <code>Histogram</code> object for the data encoded in the specified
 file.
 The routine returns NULL if it cannot open the file, and if there is
 insufficient memory available (very unlikely given its size), it prints a message